ts-cli

 namespace, slug, version

-Additionally, for the task-script artifact, there is the function field.
+template, there is the function field.

 While artifact configuration fields are not required, the init command will